Economic policy of the second Trump administration: Federal government grant pause

 On January 27, 2025, the OMB issued a temporary pause to all grants and loans from the federal government to 2,600 programs, in order to "determine the best uses of the funding" that was "consistent with the law and [Trump's] priorities".
 The OMB later said that the pause would exclude "any program that provides direct benefits to Americans", such as Medicaid, the Supplemental Nutrition Assistance Program, Pell Grants, and funding for small businesses and farmers.
 The pause created uncertainty among government employees, lawmakers, and other organizations, and the OMB rescinded the memo authorizing it on January 29.
 The federal grant pause was blocked by a federal judge in February following lawsuits against it.
 A judge ordered the Trump administration to "immediately restore frozen funding" on February 10, finding that the government had "improperly" frozen them.

+Trump dividend

+In 2026 Donald Trump promised that every American citizen would receive a $5,000 payment if Republicans keep control of Congress after 2026 United States House of Representatives elections.
+He made this announcement during a speech at the Republican National Committee's convention in Dallas; however, in his speech, he did not say whether he would need Congressional approval for these payments, which he referred to as the "Trump Dividend".
+And giving money to American citizens is not a novel idea, as Trump previously proposed sending $2,000 dividend checks funded by tariffs.
+JD Vance tied the plan to provide a $5,000 dividend to the revenue generated from US tariffs on imported goods, describing it as a "dividend for American workers".
+Bernie Moreno announced that he will introduce a bill to guarantee the passage of the Trump Dividend as soon as possible after the November 3rd election.
+With confidence that Republicans will emerge victorious, Moreno believes that the bill's passage will have a positive impact on America.
+Democratic leaders lashed out with strong criticism at Trump's proposal.
+Gavin Newsom harshly criticized Trump, saying that after making people sicker and poorer because of his actions, Trump is now trying to buy their votes with $5,000 in taxpayer-funded money.